kirkhu/W_English_WRO2023_FE-Shinan-Fire-On-All-Cylinders/schemes/color_sensor/README.md

 </table>
 </div>

 ## Color Sensor Judging Process

-  1 After the program is initiated, it activates the color sensor to continuously detect the color values on the ground.
+  1.After the program is initiated, it activates the color sensor to continuously detect the color values on the ground.

-  2 If the detected color value is lower than that of white, it indicates that it's one of the lines, either blue or orange.
+  2.If the detected color value is lower than that of white, it indicates that it's one of the lines, either blue or orange.

-  3 At this point, comparing the color value to the midpoint between the blue and orange line values determines which line it is.
+  3.At this point, comparing the color value to the midpoint between the blue and orange line values determines which line it is.

-  4 If the value is lower than the midpoint, it's the blue line, and if it's higher, it's the orange line.
+  4.If the value is lower than the midpoint, it's the blue line, and if it's higher, it's the orange line.
   <div align=center><img src="./img/color_sensor.png"></div>

 # <div align="center">![HOME](../../other/img/Home.png)[Return Home](../../)</div>